Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Description: An introduction to classical ballet with a focus on fundamental technique and terminology.
 Dancers will become familiar with the structure of a classical ballet class and learn to express themselves through their musicality.
 Curriculum will create the foundation for developing the strength and coordination necessary for future pointe work.

-Girls Class Dress Code: Light purple (lilac) leotards* and pink tights with pink ballet shoes.
+Girls Class Dress Code: Light purple (lilac) leotard* and pink tights with pink ballet shoes.
 Hair in a bun.
 Students of color are welcome to choose tights to match their skin tone.

 Boys Class Dress Code: Black shorts and white t-shirts with black ballet shoes.